Father David Brusky

 Fr.
-David Brusky was ordained a priest in 1952, who served in multiple dioceses including in the Diocese of Santa Rosa.
-According to media reports, he was accused of the molestation and rape of at least six young girls from the ages of 10-13 in Reno, NV, in the 1960s and 70s.
-While not criminally charged, several anonymous reports of sexual misconduct with young females Fr.
-Brusky received .
+David Brusky was accused of molestation and rape of at least six young girls from the ages of 10-13 in Reno, NV, in the 1960s and 1970s.
+While not criminally charged, Brusky received several anonymous reports of sexual misconduct with young females.
 While he never admitted to any wrongdoings, Brusky reportedly stated to the Reno Gazette that he was sent to a treatment center for “sexaholics” in the late 1980s.

 A mother of several young women who claim the priest molested them called the facility where Brusky was living.
 He answered the phone and said he was doing well.
 Brusky told her that he had gone through rehab and was even able to drive.
 When asked about allegations made by another woman, who said Brusky molested her in an apple orchard when she was in 5th grade, and another woman who said he molested her in the rectory, Brusky said he could not recall those incidents.
 He said he remembered the girls but couldn’t recall any molestations.
 He said his religious Order sent him to a treatment center for “sexaholics” in the 1980s, but he said he didn’t believe he needed help.